 The core data types of XML elements defined in the present document for use in oneM2M protocols shall use the namespace:

-http://www.onem2m.org/xml/protocols.
+https://git.onem2m.org/XMLSchemas/ts-0004/tree/R4.

+Note: minor version (“4.13.0”) are not handled in XSD files assuming they use always latest version available

 The present document, and any XML or XML Schema Documents produced by oneM2M shall use the prefix m2m: to refer to that namespace.